XMM-Newton Campaign On Ultraluminous X-ray Source NGC 1313 X-1: Wind vs. State Variability: Discussion

 Regarding the emission lines, assuming that they are produced near the spherisation radius, an increase in the accretion rate would move the spherisation radius outwards, broadening the emitting region and the velocity pattern.
 Otherwise, if they are emitted from the portion of the disc external to the spherisation radius, then their broadening might be caused by the inner wind that increasingly shields the outer disc at higher $\dot{m}$, which lowers the ionisation of the disc and enables emission of (broader) lines from smaller radii, where previously the ions were fully ionised.

-Assuming that the velocities measured in our line of sight are proxies for the (escape) launching velocities of the wind, we estimate an outer launching radius ($\sim150\,R_S$ for $0.08c$) than for the faster component detected previously ($\sim25\,R_S$ for $0.2c$).
+Assuming that the velocities measured in our line of sight are proxies for the (escape) launching velocities of the wind, we estimate an outer launching radius ($\sim150\,R_S$ for $0.08c$) than for the faster component detected previously ($\sim25\,R_S$ for $0.2c$). {The smaller launching radius and the higher velocity are comparable to those estimated in the inner regions of the disc through GR-MHD simulations, while the slower and outer wind are similar to the outer region where the wind becomes clumpy (see e.g. \citealt{Takeuchi2013} and \citealt{Kobayashi2018}).}

 The emission lines would be produced even further out (see Fig.\,\ref{Fig:Geometry}).
 During the L-I state in September 2017 the imbalance between the slow and fast phases seems milder than in the I-B state (see Fig.\,\ref{Fig:absorbing_gas} and Table\,\ref{table:improvements}), maybe due to a lower accretion rate.
 The fast wind could be still hard to detect if the inner regions are obscured by the newly discovered cooler phase of the wind (as illustrated in Fig.\,\ref{Fig:Geometry}, right panel).
 We note that the lower statistics of the new L-I state prevent us from making strong claims.
 Finally, the kinetic power of the two main wind components is comparable ($L_{\rm kin, \, Fast / Slow} \sim1$).
 This is because the velocity of the fast component $v_{\rm \, Fast} \sim 2-3 \, v_{\rm \, Slow}$, the ionisation parameter $\xi_{\rm \, Fast} \sim 10-30 \, \xi_{\rm \, Slow}$, the ionising luminosity (see Table\,\ref{table:improvements}) $L_{\rm ion, \, I-B} \sim 1.5 \, L_{\rm ion, \, L-I}$ (see e.g. Table\,\ref{table:continuum}) and the kinetic power goes as $L_{\rm kin} \propto L_{\rm ion}\,(v^3_{\rm out} / \xi)\,C_V\,\Omega$.
 Here we assume the same covering factor and opening angle of the wind components, which can of course differ.